Skip to main content

 What are Modular Components

-Modular Components are React components built through a modular factory, allowing the addition of functionality as needed as the component is built.
+Modular Components are React components built through a modular factory, allowing functionality to be added as the component is being built.

 The modular factory approach is built on top of React hooks, and offers out-of-the-box composition for building and stub injections for testing.

-It offers best-in-class DX through strong typing and easy separation of concern, and is infinitely extensible thanks to its built-in modular nature.
+It offers best-in-class DX through strong typing and easy separation of concerns, and is infinitely extensible thanks to its built-in modular nature.

 You can think of it as "higher-order hooks", without the awkward chaining of methods thanks to the factory pattern.